 --url [URL] --folder [FOLDER] --referrer [REFERER] --threads 4 --timeout 60

 In Mac, Windows and Linux versions, Turbo Download Manager checks for new releases.
-How can I switch to the pre-release mode to get more frequent updates?
+How can I switch to the pre-released mode to get more frequent updates?

-From version 0.2.9, you can switch to pre-release updating mode to get notified for pre-release versions as well.
+From version 0.2.9, you can switch to pre-release updating mode to get notified for pre-released versions as well.
 In order to activate this mode, go to menu -> Configuration Editor.
 Find

 electron.updatepreference and change its value to